LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 2. Click **Agent Connectors** in the upper-right corner.
 3. Click **New Bot Connector** in the upper-right corner.
 4. In the Add Agent Connector dialog, specify the following:
     - **Agent User ID**: Select the login name of the bot agent you intend to use.
 This was set in LiveEngage as a [prerequisite step](conversation-builder-testing-deployment-deploying-to-liveengage.html#prerequisite-steps).
+If you don't see the bot agent you need, verify that the agent is enabled; only enabled agents appear in this list.
     - **Role (Agent or Manager)**: Select the profile that's assigned to the bot agent you intend to use.
 This was set in LiveEngage as a [prerequisite step](conversation-builder-testing-deployment-deploying-to-liveengage.html#prerequisite-steps).
     - **Conversation Type**: Select either "Messaging" or "Chat."
-This should match the conversation type of the engagement you created in LiveEngage.
+This should match the type of LiveEngage account, which is either one or the other.
     - **Deploy to**: Select either "Demo" (for testing) or "Production," as appropriate.
-To deploy to Production, you must have the necessary privileges.
+To deploy to Production, you must have the necessary privileges (i.e., the role of Operations or Admin).
 As a bot developer who deploys bots for testing purposes, typically you'll set this to "Demo."
 5. If desired, click **Advanced Options** and specify the optional, advanced settings:
     - **External Webhook URL**:
-    - **Fallback Skill ID**:
+    - **Fallback Skill ID**: If the skill (that you assigned to the bot agent) has a defined fallback skill, you can enter the fallback skill's ID here.
+The fallback skill is the skill to which to route the conversation as a fallback if no agents with the primary skill have free capacity.
+Fallback skills have several uses, but they're often used to escalate (transfer) a conversation from a bot agent to a live agent.
+You define fallback skills for skills in LiveEngage.
+For more on this, see the [LivePerson Knowledge Center](https://knowledge.liveperson.com).
     - **Accessibility**:
-    Custom configuration flags are key/value pairs that alter the behavior of the bot.
-They allow for fundamental changes in bot behavior *outside* of the design of the bot, and they're injected at the point of connecting the bot to an agent on a 1:1 basis.
-For a list of custom configuration flags that you can set, see [below](conversation-builder-testing-deployment-deploying-to-liveengage.html#custom-configuration-flags) in this topic.
+6. If desired, click " + " beside **Custom Configurations**, and enter the custom configuration flags to set.
+These are key/value pairs that alter the behavior of the bot.
+They allow for fundamental changes in bot behavior *outside* of the design of the bot, and they're injected at the point of connecting the bot to a bot agent on a 1:1 basis.
+For the list of custom configuration flags you can set, see [below](conversation-builder-testing-deployment-deploying-to-liveengage.html#custom-configuration-flags) in this topic.
-6. If desired, click " + " beside **Custom Configurations**, and enter the key/value pairs.
 7. Click **Save**.

     This creates the connection between the bot and the bot agent in the target LiveEngage environment.
 Now you must [start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent).

 ### Edit an Agent Connector
-You can edit an agent connector as long as it isn't running.
+You can edit an agent connector as long as the connector isn't running.

 **To edit an agent connector**